weebney/tachyon/docs/content/_index.md

 Prefetching is currently disabled by default on both desktop and mobile versions of Safari.
 It is unclear if this behavior will change in the future.

 #### ⚠ Tachyon is in active development.

-Though there has not been any breaking changes so far, there may be breaking changes between versions related to the [advanced configurations](https://fasterthanlight.net/#advanced-configuration) in the future.
-Please check back here for updates between versions.

 Please report any bugs or issues you come across in the [issue tracker](https://github.com/weebney/tachyon/issues) of the [GitHub repository](https://github.com/weebney/tachyon/).